Deep Image Clustering with Contrastive Learning and Multi-scale Graph Convolutional Networks: Conclusion and Future Work

-In this paper, we propose a novel deep clustering approach termed IcicleGCN, which bridges the gap between CNN and GCN as well as the gap between contrastive learning and multi-scale neighborhood structure learning for the deep image clustering task.
-The proposed IcicleGCN approach consists of four main modules, i.e., the backbone, the ISM, the JC-SLIM, and the M-GCN.
 With two augmented samples generated for each input image, the backbone with two weight-sharing views is utilized to extract their feature representations, which are then fed to the following three modules.
-In ISM and JC-SLIM, three types of losses are designed and jointly optimized, namely, the contrastive instance similarity loss, the contrastive cluster similarity loss, and the instance reconstruction loss (via an auto-encoder).
-Notice that the auto-encoder serves as a bridge between the JC-SLIM module and the M-GCN module.
-In M-GCN, two streams of GCNs and the auto-encoder are iteratively and simultaneously updated with layer-wise representation fusion, upon which a joint self-adaptive learning mechanism is further incorporated to ensure the consistency of their last-layer clustering distributions.
+In ISM and JC-SLIM, three types of losses are designed and jointly optimized, namely, the contrastive instance similarity loss, the contrastive cluster similarity loss, and the instance reconstruction loss (via an auto-encoder). {It is worth mentioning that the auto-encoder serves as a bridge between the JC-SLIM module and the M-GCN module.} In M-GCN, two streams of GCNs and the auto-encoder are iteratively and simultaneously updated with layer-wise representation fusion, upon which a joint self-adaptive learning mechanism is further incorporated to ensure the consistency of their last-layer clustering distributions.
 Experiments are conducted on four challenging image datasets, which have shown the advantageous clustering performance of IcicleGCN over the state-of-the-art deep clustering approaches.